 Tomato plants prefer to be planted in your garden in a fertile loamy type of soil that has a pH level ranging from 5.8-7.0.
 There is a soil test you can purchase to figure out the pH level of your planting soil.

-Though the appropriate amount of water to give a tomato will vary depending on the species, a good general rule to follow is that they prefer to have at least 2 inches of irrigation or natural rainfall per week.
+Though the appropriate amount of water to give a tomato will vary depending on the species, a good general rule to follow is that they prefer to have at least two inches of irrigation or natural rainfall per week.

 A good rule of thumb is to ensure that the soil your tomato plant is planted in never becomes fully dry.
 Soil should be moist but not waterlogged.

 Unfortunately, there are plenty of other insects and animals that love tomatoes just as much as humans do.
-It can be very discouraging to work very hard at tending to your tomato plant only to wake up one morning to find it has been infested by aphids.
+It can be very discouraging to work hard at tending to your tomato plant only to wake up one morning to find it has been infested by aphids.

 Look out for the following pests and diseases: